-With your dog safely back home, remove her harness, leash, or any item of clothing that’s causing the chafing.
-This will give the irritated area a break from the friction caused by the leash or harness, and allow it to start healing.
+With your dog safely back home, remove her harness, lead, or any item of clothing that’s causing the chafing.
+This will give the irritated area a break from the friction caused by the lead or harness, and allow it to start healing.

 2) Clean and dry the area.